tito-6/LeadTrackerPro/replit.md

 ## Overview

-This is a full-stack web application for managing real estate leads and generating automated reports.
-The system is built as a React single-page application with an Express.js backend, using PostgreSQL with Drizzle ORM for data persistence.
-The application provides functionality for lead data entry, reporting with charts, data export capabilities, and system settings management.
+This is a comprehensive AI-powered real estate lead automation platform that transforms complex lead data into actionable insights through intelligent analytics and comprehensive performance tracking.
+The system features a mandatory dual-file upload capability for complete lead analysis, processing both main lead files and Takipte (follow-up) files to provide real-time dashboard capabilities, advanced Turkish language support with 37+ columns, and intelligent insights with follow-up metrics.
+Built as a React single-page application with Express.js backend using PostgreSQL with Drizzle ORM.

 ## User Preferences